 Are you coming by train or by bus?
 Get off at the Venlo NS train station.
 Opposite the station you will see the Limburgs Museum.
 Cross the roundabout on your left and on the square in front of the Limburgs Museum take a diagonal left turn.
 The building on your right, with the gold-coloured façade, is museum van Bommel van Dam.

 MELLE – Painter of a Different Reality

-A walk through the oeuvre of ‘The Amsterdam Jeroen Bosch’
+A walk through the oeuvre of ‘the Amsterdam Hieronymus Bosch'

-The Amsterdam Melle Oldeboerrigter (1908-1976) is one of the most enigmatic painters of the 20th century.
+Melle Oldeboerrigter (1908-1976), also sometimes called ‘the Amsterdam Hieronymus Bosch’, is one of the most enigmatic painters of the 20th century.
 Not only do his paintings contain alienating scenes, but he did not want to be pigeonholed as an artist either.
 Yet, he who is elusive runs the risk of remaining misunderstood.
-With the major retrospective exhibition MELLE – Painter of a Different Reality this autumn, museum van Bommel van Dam in Venlo is bringing the wonderous world of the somewhat forgotten artist back into the spotlight.
+With the major retrospective exhibition MELLE – Painter of a Different Reality, museum van Bommel van Dam is bringing the wonderous world of the somewhat forgotten artist back into the spotlight.